Sarah627/Java_miniatures/README.md

 ![if example](./images/ifexample.png)

-it's simply like saying: is multiplying 7 by 10 equals 70? if yes please print the result and if not do nothing.
+it's simply like saying: is dividing 7 by 10 equals 70? if yes please print the result and if not do nothing.

 - Checking for alternatives:
   using else if we can check for alternatives, e.g.